OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 1. Open a Java or microprofile-config.properties file.
 2. To use Jakarta EE-specific and MicroProfile-specific code completion, press <kbd>Ctrl</kbd> + <kbd>Space</kbd> / <kbd>Cmd</kbd> + <kbd>Space</kbd> anywhere within the document.
 A drop-down list of completion suggestions appears.

-Open a Java or microprofile-config.properties file.
-Proceed to use Jakarta EE and MicroProfile specific editing support: completion by typing `Ctrl`/`Cmd` + `Space` at a given point within the document.

 ![Eclipse LSP4Jakarta RESTful completion](/docs/screenshots/lsp4jakarta_completion.png)